stacks-network/stacks-core/sip/sip-002-smart-contract-language.md

 the map name and contract principal arguments must be constants, specified at the time of publishing.

+## Library Support and Syntactic Sugar

+There are a number of ways that the developer experience can be improved through the careful addition of improved syntax.
+For example, while the only atomic types supported by the smart contract language are integers, buffers, booleans, and principals, so if a developer wishes to use a buffer to represent a fixed length string, we should support syntax for representing a buffer literal using something like an ASCII string.
+Such support should also be provided by transaction generation libraries, where buffer arguments may be supplied strings which are then automatically converted to buffers.
+There are many possible syntactic improvements and we expect that over the course of developing the prototype, we will have a better sense for which of those improvements we should support.
+Any such synactic changes will appear in an eventual language specification, but we believe them to be out of scope for this proposal.

 # Static Analysis

 One of the design goals of our smart contracting language was the